OlgaNazarenko/WebPy_HW13/README.md

 allowed declaring the libraries of this project depends on and manages (install/update) them for you.
 Kindly activate it.

 ### Part 1:
 REST API for storing and managing contacts [^1].
-For the start need to start Docker through Docker Compose:
+For the start need to start Docker through Docker Compose in order to initialize all services and databases used in this project, like Postgres and Redis:

     docker-compose up